 Certification and Associate’s Degree in IT

 The lowest level of educational training for information technology is getting either a certification in IT or an associate’s degree in IT.
 Both of these programs can be entered into directly after high school.
 Many people may choose these vocational programs because they can be completed in two years, and they teach students the fundamentals of IT.
-A successful student in these two programs will have strong computer and science skills; some of typical classes that a student in these programs may take focus on teaching students about user interfaces, computer programming and computer design.
+Students who meet the qualifications for information technology will have strong computer and science skills; some of typical classes that a student in these programs may take focus on teaching students about user interfaces, computer programming and computer design.
 Students most likely will not earn a high salary once leaving an IT vocational program, but they will have a qualification in information technology, something that employees look favorably upon.
+Some information technology careers at this level include computer support specialist and help desk technician.

 Students can also earn a bachelor’s degree in information technology.
 Like the certification and associate’s degree program in IT, the bachelor’s degree program can also be entered into directly after high school.
 Some bachelor’s IT programs require a GED or high school diploma before admittance.
 While vocational programs focus on the basics, the bachelor’s program focuses on producing well-rounded students.
-Many courses require that students take general education courses that are unrelated to their field of concentration.
+Many information technology school requirements include general education courses that are unrelated to the field of concentration.
 Because of this, some IT students choose to take the IT vocational program and then transfer to a four-year college in an attempt to minimize the cost of study.
 In order to graduate from a bachelor’s IT program, students can expect to take courses in precalculus mathematics, college writing, introduction to Java programming, introduction to Linux, introduction to data structure and information security.
+Information technology jobs at this level can include becoming a computer programmer or a software developer.